The Quest for Good Coffee in the Office

 Conclusion

 Just because you sold your soul to work for a company that doesn’t love coffee as much as you do, there is no reason to deny yourself good coffee in the workplace.
 Skip the break room sludge and take it upon yourself to bring in good coffee.
 What method you choose to brew is up to you and the surroundings.
-If you conclude that there is no way to brew good coffee at your workplace, perhaps you should consider working for another employer.
+If you conclude there is no way to brew good coffee at your workplace, perhaps you should consider working for another employer.

 Resources

-Troubleshooting French Press Coffee – How to make better french press coffee.
+Troubleshooting French Press Coffee – How to make better French press coffee.